elsa-workflows/elsa-documentation/v3/src/pages/docs/guides/http-workflows.md

 management.AddVariableType<WeatherForecast>(category: "Weather");
 ```

-When Elsa Studio is setup, start the app, create a new workflow and import the following JSON file:
+When Elsa Studio is running, create a new workflow and import the following JSON file:

 [weatherforecast-workflow.json](/guides/http-workflows/weatherforecast-workflow.json)

-Publish the workflow and navigate to `http://localhost:5085/workflows/weatherforecast-from-designer`.
+Publish the workflow and navigate to `https://localhost:5001/workflows/weatherforecast-from-designer`.

 You should be seeing the same result as before.